asaikali/remote-mcp-protocol/compose-implementation-plan.md

 Each command should:
 - Load environment via `load_env()`
-- Parse profiles (default to "default" profile, expand "all" to all available profiles)
+- Parse profiles (default to "default" profile, "all" is treated as a regular profile)
 - Add visual dividers showing which profile is being operated on
 - Call `docker compose` with appropriate `--profile` flags

 ### 2.2 Custom Commands
 - `clean [profiles...]` - Remove volumes and networks for specified profiles
-- `profiles` - List all available profiles from compose.yaml (including reserved profiles explanation)
+- `profiles` - List all available profiles from compose.yaml (explain "default" and "all" conventions)
 - `status [profiles...]` - Show connection information using `status.*` labels
-- All custom commands support the "all" meta-profile: `compose status all`, `compose clean all`
+- All custom commands treat "all" and "default" as regular profiles (no special expansion logic)

 ## Phase 3: Status Command Implementation